Emmacharleswilson/Discover3c/README.md

 #### Friends or parents of those with 3c hair:
 1. As a friend or parent of someone with 3c hair, I want to easily navigate through the website to find the relevant content.
 2. As a friend or parent of someone with 3c hair, I want to learn how to manage 3c hair.
-3. As a friend or parent of someone with 3c hair, I want to learn what products to use on 3c hair.
+3. As a friend or parent of someone with 3c hair, I want to learn what product's to use on 3c hair.

 ### Development Planes

-In order to create a comprehensive and informative website, the developer worked closely with the artist to distinguish the required functionality of the site and how it would answer the user stories, as described above.
+In order to create a comprehensive and informative website, the developer researched what similar websites included, asked people with 3c hair what would be helpful and looked into personal experience.

 #### Strategy
 Broken into three categories, the website will focus on the following target audiences: